buhowski/react-typescript/public/text-data/films/EuropeanUkrainians/PreviewEuropeanUkrainiansEN.md

 # European Ukrainians

-A group of young idiots challenges the absurd realities of life, trying not to lose their minds on the path to self-development.
+A dark-humored sitcom about a group of young “idiots” who, facing the absurdity of the Ukrainian “Europe” environment, challenge life’s realities on the path of self-development, maintaining a delicate balance between optimism, a fuck-it attitude, and uncontrollably fatal hysteria in the unfolding events.